 Balmoral and Parnell

-Another Dominion Road fave, New Flavour pumps out bloody good dumplings—they’re some of Auckland’s finest.
+Despite their recent low hygiene grade that we're sure they're working on improving, we couldn't leave out New Flavour as it's just a Dominion Road staple.
+New Flavour pumps out bloody good dumplings—they’re some of Auckland’s finest.
 What’s more, the non-dumpling options are equally incredible.
-The fried pancake dishes are a must-try—as is the vege fried rice.
+The fried pancake dishes are a must-try—as is the veggie fried rice.
 As for the dumplings, the pork mince with prawn and chives is a no-fail order or hit the pork and beef mince for an all-out meat attack.
 Pro-tip: the sweet red bean pancake makes the perfect post-dumpling dessert.

 XuXu Dumpling Bar

 XuXu Dumpling Bar is in a league of its own.
 This sleek inner-city spot offers beaut little steamers of dumplings (six pieces per order) alongside their signature cocktails.
 The smaller portion sizes mean you can order as many or as few as you like—perfect for a drink accompaniment or a full dinner.
 We’re partial to their prawn with ginger har gao and the fried chicken number with shiitake mushrooms.
-Leave room for the show-stopping dessert dumplings including a pumpkin delight packed with oozing chocolate fondant—oh my!
+Leave room for the show-stopping dessert dumplings including a chocolate steamed bun, a soft pillowy bun packed with oozing chocolate fondant—oh my!

 House of Dumplings